timpyrkov/pynhanes/README.md

       - Data variables (.DOC and .XPT files)

-For data analysis it is, however, more conveninet to have all data in Pandas DataFrame of NumPy arrays.
+It is conveninet to have all data in Pandas DataFrame of NumPy arrays for data analysis.
 This repo is here to help you make it.

 NOTE: Please, keep in mind, that some NHANES data fields have been recoded since 1999.
 Make sure you have reviewed the NHANES website and understand how the code processed and changed the data.
 Especially pay attention to categorical data.
 This may have effect on data analysis results.